 Just past half-way something catches her eye, as the tracks turn.
 There’s a man walking behind her.
 Hands shoved deep into his pockets, he picks his way along step-for-step matching hers.
 Her heart hammers, she’s completely alone.
 Even if she screams, who’s around to hear her?

 Gen fights her panic.
 He could just be a fellow hiker, she tries to tell herself.
 But somewhere deep inside, she knows.
 He’s stalking his prey, and her stomach turns to water.
 She hurries faster but has no way of getting away from him, all he has to do is start running.

 Gen takes her phone and switches on the video, turning it past her waist, praying that she’s getting a shot of the man, as she stumbles along, terrified to stop.
 She hides the phone not wanting him to take it from her.

 Gen attaches the video to a message and sends it to her grandpa, Debs and her mother, praying that they will get the message and save her.
 But they are too far away.

 Gen starts running, pausing only to look over her shoulder.
 He’s running too!
 Gen sobs as she misses her step and falls, grazing her knee.
 Standing she carries on running, beads of blood soaking her jeans and dripping onto the bridge with her tears.
 How stupid to come on my own?
 But Gen knows that if Debs was here they still wouldn’t have a chance.
 This was a man, a hunter and she’s his prey.

 At the end of the railway bridge she stops.
-He’s right behind her walking now and she turns to face him, tearstained or not.
+He’s right behind her walking now and she turns a tearstained face towards him.

 Her body, raped and strangled, would be found within 24 hours.
 The cell phone still stuck away deep in her pocket.
 The grainy video helps them to identify the abomination that would do this to a brave, young girl.